Instituto de Cultura Puertorriqueña: The political "cultural wars" and defunding

 Rodríguez Morales succeeded him and brokered an advisor role for Alegría for which he was only paid a dollar per year.
 In this role he oversaw the creation of the Museo de la Herencia Puertorriqueña at the restored Dos Zaguanes building, for which he brought indigenous pieces from the piaroas and guahibos of the Orinoco region.
 He also continued directing the ICP's magazine.

 The AFAC had a duplicity of several of the ICP's functions, but its direct connection to the governor benefited the new entity and weakened the latter.
 The initiative had been pushed by Ferré from the Senate of Puerto Rico, who had invited Alegría to draft it.
 The former director declined and attended the hearings to argue against it, joining an opposition that was highlighted by the Comité Pro-Defensa de la Cultura Puertorriqueña and had been protesting outside the Capitolio, arguing that it was a de facto attempt to repeal "the law that created the institute".
 From within the ICP, only Héctor Campos Parsi argued in favor, leading to distancing and public critics from the other members.
 Executive director Luis Rodríguez Morales requested amendments.
 An elderly Muñoz Marín used the debilitation of the ICP as a weapon to criticize the PNP administration and claimed that if left unsupervised, they would "destroy its accomplishments".

 The laws were passed in May 1980, prompting Rodríguez Morales to quit.
 Romero Barceló named nuclear physicist Leticia del Rosario to replace him.
 In response to the appointment of a person with no experience in cultural affairs, the directors of the General Library (Roberto Beascoechea), Program of Modern Mediums of Massive Communication (Alberto Rodríguez), of Theater Promotion (Francisco Arriví) and of Cultural Promotion (Carlos Padilla) left their offices.
 Alegría also left the ICP's magazine after issue 85 (October-December 1979).
+In 1981, the ICP released its humanities-focused short film El arresto.

 Leticia del Rosario had the Museo de la Herencia Puertorriqueña closed.
 Political struggles, misdirection, lack of proper care have led to part of Alegría's work being discontinued after his tenure.
 "Changes in museology" were cited by Mario Molina as the cause behind the closesure of several of the museums from the Alegría era.

 Entering the early 2000s, the early work of the ICP was still a point of contention among academics.

 James Martson Fitch and Charles Peterson of Columbia University were impressed at the restoration during a visit to San Juan.